22 of the Best, Most Awesome (and Affordable) Websites to Learn Spanish

 For example: “In this episode you will learn: how to describe your routine in Spanish, how to ask someone about his/her daily actions in Spanish, how to show interest in someone’s problems in Spanish.”

-FluentU provides diverse, real-world videos like music videos, news, movie trailers and inspiring talks with additional support to turn them into excellent learning tools.
-Each FluentU video is captioned, and each word in the captioning is carefully annotated—giving you easy access to any word’s definition, an associated image and several example sentences.
+Each FluentU video includes interactive captions—giving you access to any word’s definition and several example sentences.
 Plus, you can click a word to see how it’s used in other videos.